dannystewart/volumeHUD/README.md

 ./run-xcodebuild.sh  # Build with xcodebuild
 ```

+## Known Issues

+- There's currently no GUI to quit the app.
+Use `pkill -f volumeHUD`.
+- The HUD won't show if you press volume down when at 0% or volume up when at 100% because there's no volume change to detect.
+I'd need to watch for key presses, which I haven't figured out how to do and would require Accessibility permissions which I'm hesitant to request.

 ## License

 This project is open source under the [MIT License](./LICENSE).
-Feel free to use and modify as needed.
+Feel free to do what you like with it, or contribute!